1992–93 NHL season: Neutral site games

+All-Star Game

+The All-Star Game was held on February 6, 1993, at the Montreal Forum, the home of the Montreal Canadiens.

+Highlights

 Teemu Selanne of the Winnipeg Jets shattered the rookie scoring record by scoring 76 goals and 56 assists for 132 points this season.
 He was named the winner of the Calder Memorial Trophy as the NHL Rookie of the Year, and his goals and points marks remain the NHL rookie records as of 2024.

 The New York Rangers missed the playoffs.
 This marked the first time since the President's Trophy had been introduced that the previous season's top team missed the next year's playoffs.

 For the first time in his NHL career, Wayne Gretzky did not finish in the top three in scoring.
 A back injury limited Gretzky to 45 games in which he scored 65 points.

 The Pittsburgh Penguins set a new NHL record, winning 17 consecutive games.
 The streak ending with the regular season.